Our Commitment

 1. Pro-Choice, Always

+We are not anti-alcohol ~ we are pro-choice.
 We don’t tell people what to do.
-Some people cut back, some stop completely, and some simply become more intentional about drinking.
-We respect individual choice and support reflection over rules.
+Some reduce their drinking, some stop completely, and others become more intentional.
+All choices are valid.
+We support reflection, not rules.

 Close-up of a large, rugged rock face with vertical cracks and patches of moss or small plants growing in the cracks.